 Once the deployment completes you should see the result of running the script we set up in an earlier step, where the Octopus.Tenant.Name is written to the log, and the database connection string is calculated.
 At the moment, the connection string and URL are empty - we are going to configure tenant-specific variables in the next step.

 You can deploy a release to multiple tenants at the same time using the Octopus UI, the Octopus CLI, or any of the build-server extensions!
 See this FAQ for more details.

 Tenanted and untenanted deployments explained

-When you select Deploy to one or more environments you are performing an untenanted deployment - this is the same kind of deployment Octopus has always performed where you deploy a release of a project to an environment... there is no tenant for the deployment, and there will be no tenant influence on the deployment process.
+When you select Deploy to one or more environments you are performing an untenanted deployment - this is the same kind of deployment Octopus has always performed where you deploy a release of a project to an environment there is no tenant for the deployment.
+There will be no tenant influence on the deployment process.

-When you first enable multi-tenant deployments you won't have any tenants, and we don't want that to stop you from deploying your existing projects.
-Perhaps you are using an environment-per-tenant model and will migrate to tenants over a period of time, so some deployments will start to have a tenant whilst others do not.
+When you first enable multi-tenant deployments, you won't have any tenants, and we don't want that to stop you from deploying your existing projects.
+Perhaps you are using an environment-per-tenant model and will migrate to tenants over some time, so some deployments will start to have a tenant while others do not.

 Now that we can deploy the Mojo project to your tenant, we need to make sure it is configured correctly for each tenant - we are going to start working with tenant-specific variables.